srtee/lammps-USER-CONP2/README.md

     -- int* i2eleall: -1 if not electrode atom, else "eleall" numbering from v0
     -- double* arrelesetq: 0 if not electrode atom, else "elesetq" holding q_c from v2

+    in v0-2 b is allgathered and every proc simultaneously solves inv_A.b for the full b-vector.

+    v3 consolidates b-vector communication into b_comm() routine

-    in v0-2 b is allgathered, inside b_comm() routine in v2, and every proc simultaneously solves inv_A.b for the full b-vector. in v3, for inv solving, b_comm() keeps only local elements of the b-vector (while ordering them in bbb_all -- which we can do since i2eleall is known to all procs)
+    in v3, for inv solving, b_comm() will keep only local elements of the b-vector (while ordering them in bbb_all -- which we can do since i2eleall is known to all procs)

     inv_A.b is blocked column-wise (equivalent to row-wise, since inv_A is symmetric)